-The organisation of most businesses is by function.
+Most businesses are organised by function.
 The marketing team, the sales team, the IT team and so on.
-But to deliver projects, they set up cross-functional teams with experts from each function.
+But to deliver projects, you have to set up cross-functional teams with experts from each function.

-How they pick the people for these teams has a big influence on whether that team will succeed.
+How you pick and organise these teams has a big influence on whether that team will succeed.

 It’s not just functional expertise that matters, but how people work with others, especially if they have different styles.

-For creative projects to fix existing problems, you obviously go with more adaptive innovators in the team.
-And for new problem solving and breakthrough ideas, you go with more innovative innovators.
+For creative projects to fix existing problems, you go with more adaptive innovators in the team.
+And for new problem-solving and breakthrough ideas, you go with more innovative innovators.

 Other models to organise teams

 Both these models also identify whether people prefer working on projects which involve tasks, or which involve emotions.
-Good creative teams will have a mix of people, so that overall, they cover both areas.
+Good creative teams cover both areas.

 Another common tool is the Belbin model.
 This looks at 9 different roles people can play in teams.
-People in the team answer questions to work out their team role preference.
+People in the team answer questions to work out their team role preferences.
 For example, “plants” come up with lots of ideas.
 “Shapers” make ideas happen.
 “Monitor evaluators” are good at analysing ideas.
-Creative teams are stronger when they have a mix of people who can cover all these different team roles.
+Creative teams are stronger with a mix of people who can cover different team roles.